DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - [x] Very basic rune ideas / drawings?

 ### Melee Enemies
-- I made a variant of the knight enemy that has a melee animation.
-I wasn't lying this time I actually did it.
+- I made a variant of the knight enemy that has a melee attack animation.
+- I wasn't lying this time I actually did it.

 ### Boss Room Update
 - Boss rooms are now timed